Netcracker/qubership-landscape-config-processor/README.md

 The "screenshot_width" property is also recommended to be disabled for quick start (on the dev env)

-If compilation is finished without significant errors (errors for absent pictures may be skip on dev env) run
+If compilation is finished without significant errors (errors for absent pictures may be skipped on dev env) run
 ```shell
 landscape2 serve --landscape-dir build
 ```